 Oak Slug Sawfly - Caliroa annulipes

-The common name comes from the slug like appearance of the larvae and the fact that Oak is often favoured as their host plant although other trees such as Lime are used.
-The larvae are greenish, often yellower towards the head and quite transparent when young, becoming greener with age.
+The common name comes from the slug like appearance of the larvae and the fact that Oak is often favoured as their host plant, although other trees such as Lime are used.
+The larvae are quite transparent when young, becoming greener with age.
+The larvae of Caliroa annulipes lack yellow at the head end - as seen in some other Caliroa larvae.
 The adult sawflies are about 1 cm long and appear black.